ThibaultEmo/ece-webtech-2023-fall/project-instructions.md

 * **Home page**
   * 2 points (easy)
-  * Make the home page friendly, good-looking, informative, and with a call to action (CTA).Refer to other websites on the web to take inspiration and provide relevant information about your project.
+  * Make the home page friendly, good-looking, informative, and with a call to action (CTA).
+Refer to other websites on the web to take inspiration and provide relevant information about your project.
 This task is mostly about content editing and design.
 The [Medium](https://medium.com/) or [Adaltas](https://www.adaltas.com/) homepages are good examples.
   It is recommended to prototype your design first in a graphical editor like [Figma](https://www.figma.com/) or [Gravit Designer](https://www.designer.io/en/), then code it.
 * **Navigation**
   * 2 points (easy)